intel/media-delivery/doc/performance.rst

 **ExtBRC** is Intel’s legacy SW BRC.

-EncTools are engaged automatically with enabling external BRC (extbrc 1) and setting lookahead depth >= 1.
+EncTools are engaged automatically with enabling external BRC (extbrc 1) and setting look ahead depth >= 1.
-Positive lookahead depth will automatically enable EncTools BRC and all adaptive encoding tools.
-For low power lookahead to engage with EncTools BRC, lookahead depth should be > mini-GoP size.
+Positive look ahead depth will automatically enable EncTools BRC and all adaptive encoding tools.
+For low power look ahead to engage with EncTools BRC, look ahead depth should be > mini-GoP size.
 Several adaptive encoding tools can be disabled by engaging SMT or FFmpeg-QSV flags, such as, for example, AdaptiveI off (disable scene cut detection) and AdaptiveB off (disable adaptive mini-GoP).
 More information on the individual coding tools of EncTools BRC can be found `here <quality.rst#enctools-and-extbrc>`_.

 ::

-  # triggers EncTools without low power lookahead (performance boost):
+  # triggers EncTools without look ahead (performance boost):
   ffmpeg <...> -g 256 -bf 7 -extbrc 1 -look_ahead_depth 8 <...>

-  # triggers EncTools with low power lookahead (quality boost):
+  # triggers EncTools with look ahead (quality boost):
   ffmpeg <...> -g 256 -bf 7 -extbrc 1 -look_ahead_depth 40 <...>

   # triggers ExtBRC: